DataDog/documentation/content/tracing/faq/distributed-tracing.md

   text: Understand how to read a Datadog Trace
 ---

-If you have read the [first example of tracing](/tracing) and want to more deeply understand how tracing works, let's take the following example which represents a simple API **thinker-api** and a micro-service behind it **thinker-microservice**.
+If you have read the [first example of tracing](/tracing) and want understand how tracing works further, let's take the following example which represents a simple API **thinker-api** and a micro-service behind it **thinker-microservice**.
 When the API receives a request with the correct *subject* parameter, it responds with a *thought*, otherwise, it responds with an error:

 {{< img src="tracing/product_specs/distributed_tracing/tracing_overview_GS.png" alt="Tracing getting started overview" responsive="true" popup="true" style="width:70%;">}}